cheery/purescript-undefined-is-not-a-problem/README.md

 I've narrowed this idea down to handle only unions with `undefined` type.
 I really focus on optional record fields here.

+The name refers to a very popular Javascript runtime error that has become a meme as programs crash to it during development, "undefined is not a function" or "undefined is not an object".
+This error is produced when you call undefined, eg. `undefined()`, the error is notorious for it's obscurity and appearance far away from the source of the problem.

 ## Status

 I'm about to publish.
 I want to use this lib in a larger project before so I would know if the API is usable enough.